Srekel/the-entitytainer/README.md

 :bowtie:

 A single header library for managing entity hierarchies.
+A C99 single header library for managing entity hierarchies.

 Basically a multimap (not really) implementation in C, aimed at game development.